Project Analyzer terminology

 Office VBA

-Visual Basic for Applications code in Microsoft Office documents.
+Visual Basic for Applications in Microsoft Office.

 Procedure

-Sub, Function, Property, Declare Sub/Function, Operator.
-Each of Property Get, Set and Let is an individual procedure.
+Each Property accessor (Get, Set and Let) is an individual procedure.

 Object variable